Chocolate Pecan Pie is perfect for Thanksgiving and has an ooey, gooey, yet crunchy filling with a buttery and flaky homemade pie crust!

 This recipe uses a mixture of brown sugar, granulated sugar, and corn syrup to give it that sweet flavor and rich fudgy candy-like texture.
 You can also add a splash of bourbon to balance the sweetness and give it a more adult flavor profile.

 I also love to use a pie shield about halfway through baking this recipe.
-This prevents the crust from getting overly browned and hard.
+This prevents the crust from getting overly browned and hard at the edges.

 Spread the pecans and chocolate chips evenly on the bottom of the pie shell.